pongasoft/re-mock/docs/Documentation.md

 ```

 > ### Note
-> TODO: The `nextBatch` api is very fine-grained since it deals with only 1 (rack) frame at a time (64 samples).
+> TODO: The `nextBatch` api is very fine-grained since it deals with only 1 batch at a time (64 samples).
 At this time no other convenient API is provided, but it should be possible to add some API that processes multiple batches and return a Midi file (`smf::MidiFile`).

 ### Accessing the device under test

-The device under test is always accessible via `tester.device()` and you can access either the motherboard/properties side of it, or directly the device instance (the one created by `JBox_Export_CreateNativeObject`).
+The device under test is always accessible via `tester.device()` and it is possible to access either the motherboard/properties side of it, or directly the device instance (the one created by `JBox_Export_CreateNativeObject`).

 #### Accessing properties

-Using the _dot_ notation, you have access to many convenient apis to directly read or write the device motherboard properties.
+Using the _dot_ notation gives access to many convenient apis in order to directly read or write the device motherboard properties.
 For example:

 ```cpp
  // returns the gain property value as a number (TJBox_Float64)